hkbuttar/matchstate/data/README.md

-Each match record includes Understat's own pre-match forecast (win/draw/loss probabilities) alongside match xG — useful as a second, independent model-comparison point in Step 11, distinct from both Dixon-Coles and the betting market.
+Each match record includes Understat's own pre-match forecast (win/draw/loss probabilities) alongside match xG — useful as a second, independent model-comparison point (see `RESULTS.md`), distinct from both Dixon-Coles and the betting market.

 ## Summary table